-How to Use Data Analysis ToolPak in Excel (with Simple Steps)
+How to Use Calculated Items in Excel Pivot Table

 When we work with large datasets in fields like business, research, or academics, simple formulas often fail to capture all the important insights.
 In such cases, we need more advanced